Salkantay Trek Difficulty: An Honest Review

-I recently did the 5-day Salkantay trek to Machu Picchu with my mom and have covered everything you need to know about how difficult it is in this post.
+I recently did the 5-day Salkantay trek to Machu Picchu with my mom.
+Because I’m no stranger to multi-day hikes, I thought it would be a breeze!

 Salkantay Trek Difficulty 12 Important Things You Need to Know